vtemian/configatron/README.md

                                                              +---------+
 ```

-As a high level architecture, as state previously, the two main components are the `LRUCache` and the `Indexer`.
+As a high-level architecture, as state previously, the two main components are the `LRUCache` and the `Indexer`.
-The `LRUCache` just holds objects and evict expired or not so often accesed items.
+The `LRUCache` just holds objects and evict expired or not so often accessed items.
 The `Indexer` holds the groups and the mean to create and refresh them.
 It delegates this job to the `Scanner` that
-interacts with `Nodes` (`Groups`, `Property` and `Comments`).
+interact with `Nodes` (`Groups`, `Property` and `Comments`).
 It doesn't know how to build it, but it knows their
 hierarchy (how groups interacts with properties and comments). `Scanner` doesn't read itself the file content, but it
 uses the `Reader` for that.

-Following this structure, is easy to use another medium for file storage (remote/bucket/url/stdin).
+Following this structure is easy to use another medium for file storage (remote/bucket/url/stdin).
 We just need to
 create a different `Reader` for it.
 Updating the hierarchy between nodes or adding new node types is fairly easy.
 We just need to adapt the scanner and for each node, describe how it should be parsed.